Shortcuts

 Dense neuron segmentation in EM is an instance segmentation task.
 The canonical pipeline first predicts an affinity map (the connectivity of each voxel to its neighbors) with an encoder-decoder, then converts the affinity map into a segmentation via watershed or a similar algorithm.

-This section covers two benchmarks:
+This section covers three benchmarks:

 • SNEMI3D — the classic small isotropic-anisotropic benchmark, used for end-to-end affinity training and waterz post-processing.
 Evaluated with Rand Index and Variation of Information.